Woutitit/woutitit.github.io/articles/how-to-create-a-good-track.md

 - Dimensions: See article
 - Variation: See article
 - Repetition: See article(?)
-- Call and response: See article(?)
+- Call and response: See song writing article
+- Contrast: See production article